-- (1) For the purposes of the Act, the fees specified in Schedule 5 are prescribed. - (2) If a person fails to pay a fee required by the Act, other than an annual administration fee, the fee is a debt to the Commission and is recoverable as such in a court of competent jurisdiction.
+- (1) For the purposes of the Act, the fees specified in Schedule 5 are prescribed. - (2) If a person fails to pay a fee required by the Act, the fee is a debt to the Commission and is recoverable as such in a court of competent jurisdiction.